-- No income tax, wealth tax, or gift tax in India for a NRE account funds transfer.
+- No income tax, wealth tax, or gift tax in India for an NRE account funds transfer.

-- Interest earned from a NRE savings account is tax-free.
+- Interest earned from an NRE savings account is tax-free.

 - The minimum balance requirement for NRE Account is only Rs.
 10,000.

-- You can convert a NRE account to a regular resident account easily.
+- You can convert an NRE account to a regular resident account easily.

 Tax Benefits on NRE Account Funds Transfer:

 For example, if you are an Indian who is employed in the US then your salary will be termed as an income earned outside India, hence it won’t be taxable in India.
 However, you have to pay the mandatory taxes for the income in the US under their tax laws.
 Once you have paid the taxes in the US, the money then transferred into India is non-taxable income.
-Also any interest earned on the both the savings NRE account and Fixed Deposit NRE account will be tax free too.
+Also, any interest earned on both the savings NRE account and Fixed Deposit NRE account will be tax-free too.